Generalized Glauber dynamics for inference in biology: Inferring dynamical parameters with an expectation-maximization algorithm

 The notation $k \vert K$ denotes the point estimates for the noise $\xi$ at the $k$-th time point given the entire observation, $s_{0, K}$.
 We denote the point estimates given observation up to the $j$-th time point using the subscript $k \vert j$.
 The mean and covariances of the noise are computed in three steps: first, we use a forward point process filter to compute $\xi_{k\vert k}$ and $\sigma^2_{k \vert k}$; second, a backward Kalman smoother to compute $\xi_{k \vert K}$ and $\sigma^2_{k \vert K}$; and finally, a state-space covariance algorithm to compute $\sigma_{k, k+1\vert K}$. \\

 \textit{i.
 Forward point process filter}

 The posterior distribution of the noise is computed recursively.
-Given the mean and variance of the noise at time point $k-1$, the posterior distribution of the noise at time point $k$ is given by \beq
+Given the mean and variance of the noise at time point $k-1$ {\RV{and the entire history of spin and spin updates up to time point $k$, $H_k = \lbrace s_{0,k}, ds_k \rbrace$}}, the posterior distribution of the noise at time point $k$ is given by {\RV{ \beq \eeq }}

-\eeq Based on Gaussian continuity assumption, we have \beq \xi_{k\vert k-1} = a \xi_{k-1 \vert k-1}, \sigma^2_{k \vert k -1 } = \sigma_\varepsilon^2 + a^2 \sigma^2_{k-1 \vert k-1}. \eeq
+Based on Gaussian continuity assumption, we have \beqs \xi_{k\vert k-1} = a \xi_{k-1 \vert k-1}, \sigma^2_{k \vert k -1 } = \sigma_\varepsilon^2 + a^2 \sigma^2_{k-1 \vert k-1}. \eeqs